pydantic/pydantic/docs/blog/pydantic-v2.md

 4. Subclasses of builtin types like `str`, `bytes` and `int` are coerced to their parent builtin type, this is a limitation of how pydantic-core converts these types to Rust types during validation, if you have a specific need to keep the type, you can use wrap validators or custom type validation as described above
+5. integers are represented in rust code as `i64`, meaning if you want to use ints where `abs(v) > 2^63 − 1`
+   (9,223,372,036,854,775,807), you'll need to use a [wrap validator](#validator-function-improvements) and your own logic
-5. [Settings Management](https://pydantic-docs.helpmanual.io/usage/settings/) ??? - I definitely don't want to
+7. [Settings Management](https://pydantic-docs.helpmanual.io/usage/settings/) ??? - I definitely don't want to
    remove the functionality, but it's something of a historical curiosity that it lives within pydantic, perhaps it should move to a separate package, perhaps installable alongside pydantic with `pip install pydantic[settings]`?
-6. The following `Config` properties will be  removed:
+8. The following `Config` properties will be removed:
    * `fields` - it's very old (it pre-dates `Field`), can be removed
    * `allow_mutation` will be removed, instead `frozen` will be used
    * `error_msg_templates`, it's not properly documented anyway, error messages can be customised with external logic if required